 - Unsecured personal loans.
 If you have excellent credit and would be able to afford it, most lenders offering unsecured loans will stretch to £25,000, or in some cases £30,000.
 Some big high-street banks will go up to £50,000 for existing customers, but again, you’ll need to get through the affordability and credit checks.

 - Car finance.
-If you need money to buy a new vehicle, there are a wide range of car finance options you could consider.
+If you need money to buy a new vehicle, there is a wide range of car finance options you could consider.

 Frequently asked questions